civilcode/playbook/guides/practices/daily.md

 cognitive overhead of scanning different formats for the client and other team members.
 Based on this example each line of the check-in has:

-1. single dash bullet point `-`
+1. single bullet (Option-8 on a mac)
 2. type of check-in line
 3. the title of the issue/pull-request
-4. the type of issue/pull-request (in parentheses)
-5. optionally the person you are pairing with
+4. optionally the person you are pairing with
-6. the link to the issue/pull-request; starting on a new line
+5. the link to the issue/pull-request; starting on a new line

 As the title of the issue/pull-request is the key component of a check-in line, these titles need to be descriptive.